If you'd like to check that your solar panels are working properly, here's a tutorial to help you.

 Step 2: Visual inspection

-Make sure the solar panel is not dirty or damaged.
-A dirty solar panel can lose up to 15% of its output.
+Make sure that solar panel is not dirty or damaged.
+A dirty solar panel can lose up to 15% of production.

-Solar panels can be cleaned with lukewarm water and a soft cloth.
+The solar panels can be cleaned with lukewarm water and a soft cloth.
 Do not use detergents.
-Do not scratch the surface of the panel to avoid scratching the surface glass.
+Do not scratch the surface of panel to avoid scratching the surface glass.

-Check that each weld line connecting the cells is perfectly straight.
+Check that every weld line connecting the cells is perfectly straight.

 Step 3: Checking no-load performance